Signs an employee may quit and what managers can do to prevent it - KESQ

 The big exception is if they simply can’t make ends meet on their current salary.

 In that case, try to make the numbers work if you want to keep them.
-Otherwise, Young said, “If it’s a survival issue you’ll probably lose that person.”
+Otherwise, Younger said, “If it’s a survival issue you’ll probably lose that person.”

 If someone has a host of reasons for wanting to quit — e.g., wanting more flexibility, a promotion and a raise — be transparent about who you’re going to confer with to see what the company can do for them and then present what you can offer even if it’s not everything they asked for, she suggests.

-Note: Correction: The original version of this article misspelled Heather Younger’s last name.